How Much Food Should I Feed My Dog?

 Dog Feeding Chart: How Much Food To Feed My Dog

-As a general rule of thumb, most dogs will consume 2 to 4 percent of their body weight in food.
-Smaller dogs skew toward the high end of the scale, while larger, older animals skew toward the low end, says Dr. Kline.
+As a general rule, most dogs will consume 2 to 4 percent of their body weight in food per day.
+Smaller dogs skew toward the high end of that range, while larger, older animals skew toward the low end, says Dr. Kline.

 Keep in mind that exact nutritional needs will vary based on the factors above, but here are some general daily feeding guidelines for healthy, adult dogs.